carlosteixeiraa/alberta-pine64/README.md

 ### Commands

+As i said above currently Alberta is only portuguese so the commands are in portuguese too, but when new langs are added i will change the commands to english too.

 <li><b>Play music</b> - Alberta toca PARAM</li>
 <li><b>Search in google</b> - Alberta procura PARAM</li>
 <li><b>Open Pages</b>- Alberta abre PARAM</li>